 - Through 1-on-1 mentorship sessions, students build close relationships with an individually matched mentor.

 Throughout the program, mentors and mentees will also periodically go on educational field trips.
 Field trips engrain classroom lessons through fun activities and foster a sense of community.
-For the summer of 2019, we have decided on a Museum Trip, Corporate Visit to New York City, Field Day, and a BBQ Cookout day (subject to change).
+For the summer of 2019, we have decided on two Corporate Visit to New York City, Field Day, and a BBQ Cookout day.
+We will visit Uber, Google, Morning Brew, and Codeacademy for our corporate visits.